Daniel Libeskind belongs to a category of architects who are easy to caricature.

 Libeskind did not arrive in architecture as a neutral technician.
 He came through immigrant dislocation, Jewish historical consciousness, music, philosophy, literature, and the conviction that form can carry emotional and intellectual meaning at the same time.
 He studied at Cooper Union and then at the University of Essex, which helps explain why his work has always had one foot in design and another in theory.

-Even when people mock his symbolism, they are noticing something real.
+Even when people mock his symbolism, they are responding to a central fact.
 Libeskind has never believed a building is only a container for use.

 The Jewish Museum Berlin made him an international figure because it treated absence as architecture